ez-krk/discordjs-timezones/README.md

 ## Run Locally

-Rename the `.env.example` file to `.env`, and input your Discord App Token.
+Rename the `.env.example` file to `.env`, and input your Discord App Token, desired Coingecko Id (ex : bitcoin) and fiat collateral.

 Run `pnpm start` to execute the script locally.